TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Typoscript-AQuickOverview/FirstSteps/Index.rst

             title = The website of TYPO3
          }

-         postCObject = HTML
+         postCObject = TEXT
          postCObject {

-            value = This Text also appears in the link text value {
+            value = This Text also appears in the link text wrap (
-               wrap (
              |, because the postCObject is executed before the typolink function
              )
-             }
           }
        }
     }